-Voluntary Aided Schools Voluntary Controlled Schools Admissions Voluntary Aided Schools are their own admissions The LEA is the admissions authority; they set a common authority.
-They must agree a legal admission policy policy for all controlled and community schools. with the Diocese and LEA.
-Governors Foundation Governors should outnumber all other Foundation Governors are also on the governing body governors by a majority of two. but as a minority of the board (usually one quarter).
-Governors are nominated by the church PCC and appoint ed by the Diocese.
+Voluntary Aided Schools Voluntary Controlled Schools Admissions Voluntary Aided Schools are their The LEA is the admissions authority; own admissions authority.
+They must they set a common policy for all agree a legal admission policy with controlled and community schools. the Diocese and LEA.
+Governors Foundation Governors should Foundation Governors are also on outnumber all other governors by a the governing body but as a minority majority of two. of the board (usually one quarter).
+Governors are nominated by the church PCC and appointed by the Diocese.
 They are responsible for ensuring that the Christian character of the school is upheld.
-The v ricar of the parish is automatically a Foundation Governor.
-Employment A Voluntary Aided School's governing body are the A Voluntary Controlled governing body have delegated employers of the staff and issue contracts. powers in relation to the staff, but all members of staff are employed by the Local Authority.
-Staffing in both schools is paid for from the delegated bu dget under very similar terms and conditions of service.
+The vicar of the parish is automatically a Foundation Governor.
+Employment A Voluntary Aided School's A Voluntary Controlled governing governing body are the employers of body have delegated powers in the staff and issue contracts. relation to the staff, but all members of staff are employed by the Local Authority.
+Staffing in both schools is paid for from the delegated budget under very similar terms and conditions of service.
 The only difference is in the detail of teachers' contracts, although often there is little difference.
-Buildings Voluntary Aided schools are more independently In 1944 Voluntary Controlled Schools came under the funded.
-This gives the school access to different capital LA and therefore the LA are responsible for funding streams but also liabilities and obligations, maintenance of the buildings.
+Buildings Voluntary Aided schools are more In 1944 Voluntary Controlled Schools independently funded.
+This gives the came under the LA and therefore the school access to different capital LA are responsible for maintenance funding streams but also liabilities of the buildings. and obligations, primarily the requirement to pay 10% on all capital funded projects including